inveniosoftware/docs-invenio-rdm/docs/develop/howtos/search_templates.md

 We can place this in a JSON file somewhere in our instance's `site` folder.
 Although the general location is flexible, the file must be contained in a folder named `os-v2` and should be named for the index template it provides.
 In this case, since we are declaring a default index template, we can name it `default-v1.0.0.json`.

-This template can then be registered via the `invenio_search.index_templates` entry point in our instance's `site/setup.cfg` file.
+This template can then be registered via the `invenio_search.index_templates` entry point group in our instance's `site/setup.cfg` file (or in an external package's).

 ```yaml
 invenio_search.index_templates =